 Now is the time to start preparing your Immune system against Influenza and the Cold and Flu Season.
 Fortunately, we are spoilt for choice regarding natural remedies that can help prevent and may even help treat Colds and Flu.
-Being prepared for Cold and Flu season is super important, but many these things go without saying.
+Being prepared for Cold and Flu season is super important, but many of these things go without saying.

 Having a diet rich in nutrient-dense foods, good sources of lean protein, beneficial fats, complex carbohydrates, fermented foods and superfoods is essential in optimising general wellness.
-In addition to this, avoiding refined sugars, alcohol, convenience and take away foods goes a long way to supporting the Immune function and overall body function.
+In addition to this, avoiding refined sugars, alcohol, convenience and takeaway foods goes a long way to supporting Immune function and overall body function.
 Having adequate levels of Vitamin D is also crucial to supporting the Immune system.
 Now that the bite has gone from the early morning sun, I am talking about the sunrise here, and it is a good time to get out and expose the skin to the sun without sun protection.
 Allowing your eyes to see the natural light of the early morning and late evening helps with circadian rhythm and Vitamin D to synthesise behind the eye.
 Regular exercise of 30 minutes, three times a week and sleep, a minimum of 6-8 hours a night are the final pieces of the staying well puzzle.

 However, when a cold or flu does strike, it’s good to know what natural remedies to keep on hand:

 - Zinc – deficiency can affect the healthy functioning cells necessary for normal immune function.
 Low hydrochloric acid levels will impair zinc absorption, ensuring adequate GIT function is optimal in not only zinc but also the absorption of many minerals.